 2011-present: Dominican Republic National Team, assistant coach

 Known for his eye for talent on the recruiting trail, Antigua has helped UK pull in five straight top-ranked recruiting classes.
-In his initial season with the Wildcats, Antigua saw three of his recruits drafted in the first round of the 2010 NBA Draft.
+In his initial seasons with the Wildcats, Antigua saw three of his recruits drafted in the first round of the 2010 NBA Draft.
 As a result, he was named one of Yahoo!
-Sports top 10 college basketball recruiters, and he was recently ranked by ESPN as the top assistant coach 40 and under.
+Sports top 10 college basketball recruiters, and in 2012 he was ranked by ESPN as the top assistant coach 40 and under.

 Prior to his brief stay in Memphis, Antigua worked at his alma mater, Pittsburgh.
 During his five years at Pitt, he helped lead the Panthers to an overall record of 132-40 (.767 winning percentage) and a Big East Conference mark of 55-27 (.670 winning percentage).
 Pittsburgh recorded five straight 20-win campaigns and won 10 or more league games five consecutive years.

 The Panthers had just as much success in the postseason during Antigua’s years.
 The Panthers earned NCAA Tournament bids all five of Antigua’s years and advanced to the Sweet 16 in 2004 and 2007.

 Antigua’s first stint with Pittsburgh was his collegiate playing days from 1991-95.
 A four-year letterwinner and two-time team captain, Antigua ranks in the top 15 on the Panthers’ all-time 3-pointers made (14th with 117 treys), blocked shots (14th with 78 swats) and career 3-point percentage (seventh at 38.6 percent).